How to effectively persuade others?

 4. Focus on the relationship

 Whether you are in a romantic relationship and you want to persuade your partner, or in a working relationship with a business partner, studies have shown, that putting an emphasis on the relationship helps when trying to persuade someone.
 A study performed by a team of research psychologists in Texas on three differing styles to gain persuasive success, it was evident that the style called “relationship-raising approach” was significantly better than the other styles based on ultimatums and logic.
-Simply stating a simple fact like, “We’ve been together for a long time now” or “we are partners, we share common goals” will greatly help persuading the other person.
+Simply stating a simple fact like, “We’ve been together for a long time now” or “we are partners, we share common goals” will greatly help to persuade the other person.

 5. Point out scarcity/loss